GoogleChrome/web.dev/src/site/content/en/reliable/offline-cookbook/index.md

 clearing non-essential data doesn't solve it, the user gets to judge which items to keep and remove.

-For this to work, it requires operating systems to treat "durable" origins as equivalent to native apps in their breakdowns of storage usage, rather than reporting the browser as a single item.
+For this to work, it requires operating systems to treat "durable" origins as equivalent to platform-specific apps in their breakdowns of storage usage, rather than reporting the browser as a single item.

 ## Serving Suggestions—responding to requests {: #serving-suggestions }